Case Western Reserve University logo

 Is Case Western Reserve University the right fit for me?

 Whether Case Western Reserve University is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (37% admit rate), cost ($54,020/year out-of-state), campus culture in Cleveland, and available programs.
+Key factors to consider: admissions selectivity (37% admit rate), avg net price ($41,190/year after aid), campus culture in Cleveland, and available programs.
 Use CollegeCove's compare tool to weigh Case Western Reserve University against similar schools side-by-side.

 Quick Facts